20 Free Project Management Templates (Excel & ClickUp) 2022

 This template helps you keep track of a team member’s activity for an entire week, including additional details about their projects, like billable hours.

-But using Excel, or even a Google sheet, isn’t the best way to manage any project.
+Using Excel, or even a Google Sheet for project management isn’t the best way to manage any project.

 Let’s find out why…